Skip to content

 Data Model: Contacts, Subscribers, and Keys

 The Marketing Cloud data model is fundamentally different from Core Salesforce.
-Understanding the key identifiers is critical.
+The key identifiers are critical to get right.

 Key Identifiers